in /equality report

 Would it be worth to volunteer for an organisation helping homeless people?
 Or even create one?
 And over again what about campaigning and raising awareness.
 Could there also be different ways you could help?

-The most unequal countries charge for it we found.
-As only the ones with money might pursue it.
+The most unequal countries charge for education a lot of money we found.
+As only the privileged ones might pursue it.
+Enlarging the gap between the rich and poor even more.

 If we don’t create a pressure on the systems which are currently working for the privileged the most, who else will then?